Mushika dynasty: Ezhimala Nannan

 Early Tamil tradition (the Sangam poems) contains repeated references to several rulers of Ezhimala ("the Ezhil Kunram") bearing the name or title "Nannan".
 These are attested in collections such as the Akananuru, Purananuru, Natrinai, Pathitruppathu, and Kurunthokai.
 According to these poems, Nannan was the ruler of Ezhimalai ("the Ezhil Kunram"), situated on the north-western edge of the Tamil country.
-He is also notably described as a hunter chieftain of the "vetar" descent group ("vetar-ko-man") and is portrayed as a formidable adversary of the early (pre-Pallava) Chera rulers of western Tamil Nadu/central Kerala.
+He is also notably described as a hunter chieftain of the "vetar" descent group ("vetar-ko-man") and is portrayed as a formidable adversary of the early (pre-Pallava) Chera rulers.
 The Vaka tree is mentioned as the sacred tutelary tree of Ezhimala Nannan.

 Nannan is perhaps to be identified with "Nandana", the ancient Ezhimala ruler referred to in the medieval poem Mushaka Vamsa.